SamIsTheFBI/watchmenu/README.md

 | `Ctrl` + `Enter`  | Ignore the selection and search for the term you typed (rofi)    |
 | `Alt` + `Enter`   | Ignore the selection and search for the term you typed (fzf)     |

-## For YouTube Video Search feature
+## For YouTube Video & Playlist Search feature

-Copy your YouTube API key and paste it in `${HOME}/.api_keys/YT_API_KEY` or set it as the environment variable `YT_API_KEY`.
+Copy your YouTube API key and paste it in a file `${HOME}/.api_keys/YT_API_KEY` or set it as the environment variable `YT_API_KEY`.
 Check this [tutorial](https://elfsight.com/blog/2016/12/how-to-get-youtube-api-key-tutorial/) for it.

-With this you should be able to search YouTube videos and play them using watchmenu.
+With this you should be able to search YouTube videos/playlists and play them using watchmenu.

+**`Note:`** Some YouTube playlists may not work unless you choose to extract video links from it.
+Thus there is a prompt when playing a YouTube playlist, asking the user to either extract video links or continue without doing so.

 ## Directory Structure